mayariii/mayariii/README.md

 projects:

+[veopia](https://veopia.net) - a digital neighbourhood where you can discover cool humans

+[radical](https://radical.day) - a visual calendar app where you can see your time in new ways

 [orbits - the personal network visualiser](https://orbits.so) - a second brain for who you know and who you meet

-[radical](https://radical.day) - a visual calendar app where you can see your time in new ways

 [adhd directory - medication stock checker + pharmacy finder](https://adhd.directory)